IHE/ITI.MHD/input/pagecontent/testplan.md

 - Document Consumer requests query for List (Submission Set & Folder), query for DocumentReference, and retrieve document
 - Document Responder responds to query and retrieve as appropriate

-### Options

-- "Comprehensive Metadata" for the Document Source & Document Recipient
-- "XDS on FHIR" for the Document Recipient and Document Responder (i.e., XDS backend for server actors)
-- "Uncontained Reference" for all MHD actors

 ## Unit Test Procedure (Conformance Testing)